isabella232/dynamic-media-classic.en-1/help/quick-start-image-sets.md

 ## 3. Setting up Image Set Viewer Presets, as needed

 Administrators can create or modify Image Set Viewer Presets.
-Dynamic Media Classic comes with default Viewer Presets for each rich media type.
+Adobe Dynamic Media Classic comes with default Viewer Presets for each rich media type.
 Use the Zoom Viewer: Custom > Images or Image Sets/Multiple Views presets to view your Image Sets.

 You add or edit Viewer Presets from the Application Setup screen.